kacollins/2022-10-22-workshop/README.md

 ### Facilitator
 * Please contact facilitator Kimberly Collins (kcollins at techlahoma.org) if you have any questions about the workshop or are interested in sponsorship or volunteering!
+* [Kimberly](https://www.linkedin.com/in/collins-kimberly/) is a professional software development consultant with 16 years of experience and strong ties to the local technology community.
+She has organized numerous user group meetups and networking events, been involved in coding bootcamps, given talks, and mentored junior developers.
+She has facilitated workshops on Django, Ruby on Rails, and HTML/CSS and is excited about this one!